 - Smooth surface, ideal for laminate or carpet flooring

-- Prone to moisture damage if not properly sealed
+- Prone to moisture damage if not properly sealed or if a moisture-resistant grade isn’t used

-Types of Particle Board Flooring
+Types of Particle Board Flooring Available in the Market

 1. Standard Particle Board Flooring

-2. Moisture-Resistant Particle Board
+2. Moisture-Resistant (HMR) Particle Board

-5. Laminated Particle Board Flooring
+3. Laminated Particle Board Flooring

-Type of Particle Board | Features | Best for Applications |
+| Type of Particle Board | Features | Best for Applications |

-Standard Particle Board | Affordable, smooth surface | Subflooring, temporary floors |
+| Standard Particle Board | Affordable, smooth surface | Subflooring, temporary floors |

-Moisture-Resistant | Water-resistant treatment | Kitchen, bathroom subfloors |
+| Moisture-Resistant (HMR) | Moisture-resistant formulation | Kitchen, bathroom subfloors |

-Laminated Particle Board | Aesthetic laminate layer | Residential, light commercial use |
+| Laminated Particle Board | Aesthetic laminate layer | Residential, light commercial use |

 Advantages of Particle Board Flooring

-Particle board flooring is more affordable than plywood or hardwood, making it an economical choice for budget-conscious projects.
+- Cost-Effective — More affordable than plywood or hardwood, making it an economical choice for budget-conscious projects.

 How to Choose the Right Particle Board Flooring